The playful branding of Tokyo 2020 ignores a darker truth

 The reaction of the Japanese-speaking world was similarly split.
 Many Japanese comments on YouTube said something along the lines of “I see, this is how Japan looks like from the UK,” and then added “but this does not look like Tokyo at all, more like Hong Kong.”

 The portrayal of Japan in this trailer raises questions about how Japan is viewed by outsiders and insiders, and what cultural or economic purposes such images serve.
-One theoretical lens through which to address these is the concept of orientalism.
+One theoretical lens through which to address these is the concept of Orientalism.

 The term, coined by the U.S.-Palestinian intellectual Edward Said, describes how someone creating a representation of an individual or culture wields power over those who are represented.